Approx. Time Difference

 Semi-intensive Korean language courses are offered through the Korean Language Institute (KLI) at beginning, intermediate and advanced levels.
-Beginning and intermediate courses are lower division and advanced courses are upper division.
 These courses are 9 UC quarter units each and meet for two hours per day (4 to 6 pm), Monday through Friday.

 KLI is not open to exchange (UCEAP) students for the summer or winter quarters, or morning intensive courses.